svmiller/skeletal-mary/README.md

 close with a statement of the availability of the data and its potential applications.

+## Repository Directories

+-   `data-raw/`: this contains what I term to be the `1.0-beta` release of this random item response model of external territorial threat.
+I had originally termed it an “index”, which would explain the file names.
+-   `data/`: this contains finished data products for analyses that appear in the manuscript and appendix.
+The files that create them are in the `R/` directory.
+-   `doc/`: this contains various documents for the project, including the manuscript itself along with the response memo and the appendix.
+-   `inst/`: this contains assorted items.
+Here: a .csl for a reference style that conforms to the American Political Science Association along with a summary of reviewer feedback to guide me through the process of revising the manuscript.
+-   `R/`: these are R scripts that conduct the analyses reported in the manuscript and appendix.
+The finished data products from them are in the `data/` directory.
+-   `src/`: these are scripts that are mostly there for making documents.
+The Makefile will suggest more about how these work.

 ## An Explanation for This Repository’s Name

 [I got tired of the peer-review